MonkeDev/monkewrapper/README.md

 # MonkeDev API Wrapper

-### This wrapper was created to make the [MonkeDev API](https://api.monke.vip/docs) easier to use for you HTTP noobs.
+### This wrapper was created to make the [MonkeDev API](https://api.monke.vip/docs) easier to use for you HTTP beginners.
+If you need more help you can join our [discord server](https://discord.gg/tqeyYrS43A)
+---
+## MonkeDev API Docs
+### Please check out the [documentation](https://api.monke.vip/docs) for information of each endpoint!
 # Installation
 ```
 npm i monkewrapper
 ```

 # Example
 ```js